Biden's Supreme Court pick thrills progressives looking for a win

 Progressives got their woman.

-President Joe Biden announced Friday he had selected Judge Ketanji Brown Jackson to the Supreme Court, delighting progressives whose legislative agenda has stalled in Congress.
+President Joe Biden announced Friday he had selected Judge Ketanji Brown Jackson as his nominee to the Supreme Court, delighting progressives whose legislative agenda has stalled in Congress.

 Left-leaning groups had rallied around Jackson, who was on a shortlist of Black women Biden was considering, citing a preference for someone with experience as a public defender or in civil rights law.